|

 The Epsom Cluster

-A photographic record and history charting the rise, decline, abandonment and redevelopment of the West Park, St. Ebba's, Horton, Long Grove and the Manor; the five great Edwardian hospitals and asylums which made up the 'Epsom Cluster'.
+A 'mini-site' charting the rise, decline, abandonment and redevelopment of West Park, St. Ebba's, Horton, Long Grove and the Manor; the five great Edwardian 'asylums' which made up Britain's largest concentration of mental patients for nearly a century.
 (Surrey)

 Ewhurst Brick Works